New Lawn Installation

 - Spread an organic fertilizer

 - Spread Pearl's Premium lawn seed according to the concentration shown on the back of the bag

-- Water in the morning and evening for one month*
+- Water in the morning for one month*

-- Consider using an organic fertilizer, compost (1/4") or compost tea to add nutrients
+- Consider using an organic fertilizer, or compost (1/4")

 - Once lawn seed is established, cut 3-4 inches high and always with a sharp lawn mower blade

 - Over-seed following season to ensure thickest possible lawn